 Barb Gorman Marketing, Communications & Development Manager

-A native Oregonian from pioneer stock, Barb is the fifth of five children to graduate from Gonzaga University and like her siblings, dreams of the day when the ZAGS go all the way in March.
+A native Oregonian from pioneer stock, Barb is the fifth of five children to graduate from Washington’s Gonzaga University, and like her siblings, dreams of the day when the ZAGS go all the way in March.
 She serves on the Board of Directors of the nonprofit Northwest Pilot Project, a nonprofit connecting low-income and very low-income seniors (55 and over) in Multnomah County with rental housing that is safe, permanent and affordable.